TyrealGray/Qin.js/README.md

 # Qin
-A game execute database engine written in JavaScript
+A gaming sandbox engine written in JavaScript